clarkgrubb/data-tools/README.md

     $ sudo apt-get install pandoc

-Then run these:

-    $ sudo make setup.ruby

-    $ sudo make setup.python

-Then run this, assuming the install directory is writable:
+Then run this:

-    $ make install
+    $ make install-man

 # HOW TO RUN